Probate in Nevada

 b.
 Most disputes are resolved by filing a petition to the court asking for the court to give instructions or make a ruling.
 Depending on the circumstances and the legal and factual issues involved, an evidentiary hearing and/or a hearing on legal arguments may or may not be needed.

 7. Legal Fees and Other Expenses.
 In Nevada, legal fees are set by agreement and not by statute, but the statute does provide limits on charges when a percentage fee is used.
 Most attorneys offer a free initial consultation, and a fee arrangement should be agreed upon before legal work is commenced.
 You are entitled to a written fee agreement.
-Lee Kiefer & Park offers a free initial consultation for new clients and, as a general rule, we charge for our services on a time-expended basis.
+Lee Kiefer & Park are probate lawyers who offer a free initial consultation for new clients and, as a general rule, we charge for our services on a time-expended basis.
 In addition to the legal fees, clients are billed for out-of-pocket costs, such as filing fees, fax charges, overnight mail and courier charges, certified copies, fiduciary bond premiums, recording fees, appraisal fees, publication charges, service-of-process fees, etc. If real property is involved, you may need to also pay for an appraisal, but you should discuss that with us before you incur that expense.

 8. Other Considerations.
 A court-appointed personal representative is expected to comply with all applicable federal and state tax laws, as well as the state laws relating to probate.
 The tax laws often apply to more than just the probate estate.